Whoaa512/starred/README.md

 ## Go

+- [eko/gocache](https://github.com/eko/gocache) - ☔️ A complete Go cache library that brings you multiple ways of managing your caches
+- [jellydator/ttlcache](https://github.com/jellydator/ttlcache) - An in-memory cache with item expiration and generics
 - [EwenQuim/entropy](https://github.com/EwenQuim/entropy) - Entropy is a CLI tool that will scan your codebase for high entropy lines, which are often secrets.
 - [tego101/templ_components](https://github.com/tego101/templ_components) - A collection of reusable UI components built with Golang's templ, TailwindCSS, Daisy UI, and Alpine.js.
 - [jedib0t/go-pretty](https://github.com/jedib0t/go-pretty) - Table-writer and more in golang!